Bava Bavamaridi

 Bava Bavamaridi is a 1993 Telugu-language drama film directed by Sarath.
 It stars Krishnam Raju, Suman, Jayasudha and Malashri, with music composed by Raj–Koti.
 The film is produced by Editor Mohan, and C. M. Krishna under the M. M. Movie Arts banner.
 It is a remake of Tamil film Pandithurai (1992).
-The film was recorded as a Blockbuster at the box office.
+The film was a commercial hit at the box office.
+It successfully completed 100 days The film includes the song "Bavalu Sayya," which continues to enjoy enduring popularity even decades after its release.

 Plot

 Raghava Rao sees a young woman performing pooja at a temple, and instantly falls in love with her.
 This is Janaki, who belongs to a poor family, consisting of her dad, mom and younger brother named Raju.
 Raghava Rao sends an emissary to Janaki's Father, who is delighted to give his daughter to Raghava Rao in marriage, and the wedding is celebrated with due ceremony.
 Janaki is very fond of Raju and takes him along with her to her husband's house.
 This is the only "gift" that Jankai's impoverished parents are able to give their daughter at the wedding, and it is also beneficial for the young boy to grow up in a more affluent household.
 At the Raghava Rao's palatial home.
 After that they had a daughter named Geetha.